What Is Manual Lymph Drainage

 Manual Lymph Drainage is a very gentle, but highly effective medical massage technique, that encourages the natural circulation of the lymph through the body, to improve the overall functioning of the lymphatic system.
 The lymphatic system plays a crucial role in protecting the body from infection and ridding it of waste products, but also has a vital ‘safety valve function’ as it maintains the correct balance of fluid throughout the tissues of the body.

-Manual Lymph Drainage is authentically a complete system treatment, the therapeutic benefits of which are well supported by scientific research.
 It therefore has nothing in common with the more usual sort of massage done to relieve muscle tightness, or simply for relaxation at a spa!
 In fact, MLD massages are applied to bare skin, and no massage oils or lotions are used at all.
 What is more, since MLD treatment is based on a very thorough understanding of the body’s natural lymph flow, it should only ever be practised by a qualified MLD therapist.

 So here is what really happens:

 Manual Lymph Drainage (also referred to simply as MLD) is a very detailed, light, slow and rhythmic massage, during which the skin is stretched in a circular manner.
 In fact, the pressure used on the skin is no more than the weight of a teaspoon of water!
 Yet, gentle as it is, this technique stimulates the flow of lymph fluid in the vessels and nodes of the lymph system.
 This increased movement accelerates the re-absorption of fluid and wastes present in the body tissues – due to, for example, injury or surgery- into the lymph system.
 The lymph system then processes and cleanses the wastes in the fluid and returns it to the bloodstream, finally enabling the body to excrete the wastes and excess fluid.